Help us improve your experience.

 In this topic, you’ll learn how CSDS Traffic Orchestrator works in the MX Series routers.

-What is CSDS Traffic Orchestrator in MX Series
+What Is CSDS Traffic Orchestrator in MX Series Routers

-Connected Security Distributed Services Traffic Orchestrator (CSDS-TO) provides stateless translated and non-translated traffic load balancing functionality as an inline Packet Forwarding Engine (PFE) service in MX Series routers.
-Load balancing in this context is a method where the device (MX Series with CSDS-TO) distributes the incoming transit traffic across the configured servers (SRX Series Firewalls) that are in service.
+Connected Security Distributed Services Traffic Orchestrator (CSDS-TO) provides stateless translated and non-translated traffic load balancing functionality as an inline Packet Forwarding Engine service in MX Series routers.
+Load balancing in this context is a method that involves the distribution of incoming transit traffic by the device (MX Series with CSDS-TO) across the configured servers (SRX Series Firewalls) that are in service.

 Benefits

-• CSDS-TO performs stateless load balancing, which means no state information is created for a connection.
+• Less overhead information—Perform stateless load balancing, which means no state information is created for a connection with CSDS-TO.

 Traffic Orchestrator for CSDS Architecture

-You can operate CSDS-TO in the following two modes in MX Series:
+You can operate CSDS-TO in the following modes in MX Series routers:

-• Translated (Layer 3) mode—Do not use this mode, for CSDS solution .
+• Translated (L3)—Do not use this mode for CSDS solution.

-• Non-translated Direct Server Return (Layer 3) mode—Use this mode for scale-out solution.
+• Non-translated Direct Server Return (L3)—Use this mode for the CSDS scale-out solution.

-Figure 1: CSDS Traffic Orchestrator in MX Series CSDS Traffic Orchestrator in MX Series
+Figure 1: CSDS Traffic Orchestrator in MX Series Routers CSDS Traffic Orchestrator in MX Series Routers

 See Figure 1 to understand CSDS-TO in MX Series.
-CSDS-TO functionality on MX Series includes the following:
+The CSDS-TO functionality on the MX Series router:

-• CSDS-TO configures a list of available SRX Series Firewalls addresses.
-The Packet Forwarding Engine (PFE) programs the selector table based on these SRX Series Firewalls.
+• Configures a list of available SRX Series Firewall addresses.
+The Packet Forwarding Engine programs the selector table based on these firewalls.

-• CSDS-TO performs ICMP based health check for each SRX Series Firewalls using the MX Series Routing Engine (RE).
+• Performs ICMP-based health check for each SRX Series Firewall using the Routing Engine of the MX Series router.
 The RE-based health checks support probe types such as ICMP, TCP, UDP, HTTP, and SSL.
-If health check passes for any firewalls, CSDS-TO installs specific IP route or wildcard IP route in the routing table with next-hop as composite next-hop.
+When a firewall passes the health check, CSDS-TO installs either a specific IP route or a wildcard IP route in the routing table with a next hop that represents a composite next hop.

-• The MX Series programs composite next-hop in the PFE with all available SRX Series Firewalls in the selector table.
-Filter-based forwarding enables the client to server traffic to be directed to the CSDS-TO.
-The MX Series matches the specific IP route or wildcard IP route to distribute the traffic between the available SRX Series Firewalls using source or destination hash.
-The server to client is directly routed back to the client, bypassing the CSDS-TO.
+The MX Series router programs the composite next hop in the Packet Forwarding Engine with all available SRX Series Firewalls in the selector table.
+Filter-based forwarding enables the client-to-server traffic to be directed to the CSDS-TO.
+The MX Series router matches the specific IP route or the wildcard IP route to distribute the traffic between the available SRX Series Firewalls by using source or destination hash.
+The server-to-client is directly routed back to the client, bypassing the CSDS-TO.

 RE-Based Health Check for CSDS Traffic Orchestrator

-CSDS-TO runs the health check process on the Routing Engine (RE) instead of the service-PIC on the next generation MX routers.
-This feature is applicable for both MSP and USF.
+CSDS-TO runs the health check process on the Routing Engine instead of the service PIC on the next generation MX Series routers.
+This feature is applicable for both multiservices PICs (MSP) and unified services framework (USF).

-To enable the health-check process (net-monitord) on RE, you can use the command, set services traffic-load-balance routing-engine-mode.
-This configuration ensures that the process responsible for managing and orchestrating traffic distribution and redirection connects to the local instance of the network monitoring process instead of the remote instance running on the service-PIC.
+To enable the health-check process,net-monitord on the Routing Engine, you can use the command set services traffic-load-balance routing-engine-mode.
+This configuration ensures that the process responsible for managing and orchestrating traffic distribution and redirection connects to the local instance of the network monitoring process instead of the remote instance running on the service PIC.

-The health-check probe types that are supported on the RE-based health-checks are ICMP, TCP, UDP, HTTP and SSL probes.
+The supported health-check probe types are ICMP, TCP, UDP, HTTP, and SSL probes.

 Note:

-The interfaces ms-x/y/0 or vms-x/y/0 respectively for MSP and USF are not needed by CSDS-TO when net-monitord is running on RE.
+CSDS-TO doesn't need the interfaces ms-x/y/0 or vms-x/y/0 respectively, for MSP and USF when net-monitord is running on Routing Engine.
 Replace reference of the ms-x/y/0 or vms-x/y/0 interface with loopback interface lo.x.

 Note:

-To enable RE-based health checks, you must configure the routing-engine-mode to enable net-monitord on RE.
-A validation for the configuration is added and both interface ms-x/y/0.0 or interface vms-x/y/0.0 cannot be configured together in the respective mode of operation, namely, MSP or USF.
+To enable Routing Engine-based health checks, you must configure the routing-engine-mode option to enable net-monitord on the Routing Engine.
+Junos OS validates the configuration and ensures that both interface ms-x/y/0.0 or interface vms-x/y/0.0 cannot be configured together in the respective mode of operation, namely, MSP or USF.